NUKnightLab/frontend-buildkit-mac-shortcuts/README.md

 # Frontend BuildKit Mac Shortcuts
-Useful mac shortcuts to run Frontend BuildKit from a right-click on a folder
+Useful mac shortcuts to run Frontend BuildKit from a right-click on a folder.
+Requires that you use on a project folder that has [Frontend BuildKit](https://github.com/NUKnightLab/frontend-buildkit)

 built with [Packages](http://s.sudre.free.fr/Software/Packages/about.html)